blakekrpec/PyPeekr/README.md

     - Added port option to the settings so user can change it.

 - Next:
     - Finish implementing client to read and store data.
+    - Add button to settings to pause and resume (will just call the stop threads function.)
+    - Add QLineEdit dialog in File settings page for changing update rate.
     - Change the PaneController to interact with the client and print data as made available.
     - Add a setting for global font color.
     - Add an logger to log errors and progress.
-Then add a button in settings where the user can print the log.
+Then add a button in settings where the user can print/view the log.